Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Fujifilm’s Q button instantly puts important Image Quality, Shooting, Focus, Flash, and Set Up functions at your fingertips.
 No need to go into the main menu.
 If you need it done now and don’t have a dedicated dial or button for it, just press Q to get those big boxes right in your face.

-The Q menu is customizable with 16 programmable slots.
+The Q menu is customizable with up to 16 programmable slots.
 It may seem like it’s only useful for photographers who take advantage of Fujifilm’s amazing JPEG rendering, but photographers who strictly shoot in RAW format will find the Q menu useful also.

 The Q button is functional in Shooting, Movie, and Playback modes.
 The same menu is shown in Shooting and Movie modes, though some functions may be disabled in Movie mode.
 In Playback mode, the in-camera RAW converter comes up.
 This post will only focus on the Shooting mode; you can learn how to use Fujifilm’s in-camera RAW converter here.